Sakthivasan369/Sakthivasan369/README.md

 - 👋 Hi, I’m @Sakthivasan369
 - 👀 I’m interested in coding and chess
-- 🌱 I’m currently learning B Tech Artificial Intelligence
+- 🌱 I’m currently learning B Tech Artificial Intelligence at Chennai Institute of Technology
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me sakthivasan516@gmail.com